 Hybrid Experiences Redesigning Retail

-Retailers are adopting new strategies in response to the return of in-store buying, with many aiming to create more seamless omnichannel commerce consumer journeys and provide distinctive, memorable shopping experiences that combine aspects of the digital and physical worlds.
+Many aiming to create more seamless omnichannel commerce consumer journeys and are providing distinctive, memorable shopping experiences that combine aspects of the digital and physical worlds.

 On a physical level, brick-and-mortar shops are rapidly transitioning from being standard stores to experience centres.
 Retailers have come up with innovative ways to boost word-of-mouth marketing and create one-of-a-kind products, from event spaces like the House of Vans in London, which has a concrete skate bowl and frequently hosts art installations, workshops, and concerts, to creative store concepts like Nike Live small-format stores.